Transparency on environmental information is one of OeKB's concerns.

 References concerning the disclosure of environmental information in connection with applications for officially covered export guarantees have been included in the application form and in the environmental questionnaires.

-OeKB's Project- and Environmental Analyses Department as official contact according to the Environmental Information Act (§ 9/6/2) is happy to give further information.
+OeKB's Research, Analyses and International Relations Department as official contact according to the Environmental Information Act (§ 9/6/2) is happy to give further information.